glcraft/aio/docs/ARGS.md

 ### Global Usage Examples

-Set a custom path for configuration and creadentiale path
+Set a custom path for configuration and credentials path
 ```bash
 $ ./aio --config-path path/to/config.yml --creds-path path/to/creds.yml ...
 ```